OpenCyphal/public_regulated_data_types/README.md

 Rotation and angular velocities are represented in fixed-axis roll (about X), pitch (about Y), and yaw (about Z).
 Quaternions and other redundant representations are intentionally avoided due to bandwidth and latency concerns;
-shall they ever be used, the following element ordering should be adopted: W, X, Y, Z.
+should they ever be used, the following element ordering should be adopted: W, X, Y, Z.

 ### Primitives